skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ## Zidane

 Zidane is obviously a physical attacker, so all of his set-ups will focus on Strength.
 Speed or Magic are equally useless, but Magic is given priority because at least in theory, it is useful for paying for his Skills.
-You can also obtain more stat points in total by focusing on Magic than on Speed, and Zidane will still be by far the fastest character in the game.
+You can also obtain more stat points in total by focusing on Magic rather than on Speed, and Zidane will still be by far the fastest character in the game.

 **Path A**